By Kim Hutchinson

 What I’ve Learned

 The key, I’ve realized, to owning my body is to stop accepting the limitations of belief.
-We are taught, from cradle to grave, to give away our power.
+We are taught to give away our power.
 This includes power over one’s own body.
 We are conditioned to think of ourselves as flawed mortal beings with limited power to change or ameliorate our circumstances, yet nothing could be farther from the truth!

 Take my weight, for instance.
 I started dieting when I was 19.
 I’ve also been to numerous gyms.
 These approaches to weight loss have not proven successful for me.
 Why not?
 The insight from my soul told me that I was still not fully connected to my body.
 I didn’t own it, and therefore I was separated from its intrinsic self-healing abilities.
 Where do these self-healing abilities come from?
 My soul.
 And does the soul need to diet or exercise?
 Of course not!
 By believing that I could only lose weight if I ate a certain diet, and if I exercised regularly, I was cutting myself off from my soul’s power.